InteropEHRate-project/IRS-Server-Research-Data-Sharing/README.md

 #docker-compose up

-Be sure that the image name specified for the "research" container, in the docker-compose.yml file, is the same as the docker image you uploaded in the deploy machine.
+Be sure that the image name specified for the "research" container, in the docker-compose.yml file, is the same as the docker image you uploaded in the deployment machine.